LLNL/llnl.github.io/pages/about/index.md

 <!-- END: Quicklinks boxes -->

 ## Contact
 For more information, check out our [FAQ](faq).
-If you have other questions or would like to request a private repository, please don't hesitate to contact [Ian Lee](mailto:ian@llnl.gov) or our [LLNL GitHub admins](mailto:github-admin@llnl.gov).
+If you have other questions or would like to request a private repository, please don't hesitate to contact our [LLNL GitHub admins](mailto:github-admin@llnl.gov).
 You can also find us on our mailing list: [open-source@llnl.gov](mailto:open-source@llnl.gov).

 <div class="text-center">
   <a href="https://twitter.com/LLNL_OpenSource" class="twitter-follow-button" data-show-count="true">Follow @LLNL_OpenSource</a>